 If you are considering making the military a career — or you have already made that decision, and just want to know more about your benefits — then this will be of special interest to you.

-This feature article is the first of a two-part report looking at the current Military Retirement Systems and the choices facing most today's active duty members.
+This article looks at the current Military Retirement Systems and the choices facing most today's active duty members.
 The following is a summary of what you need to know regarding Military Retirement Systems:

 The military retirement system is arguably the best retirement deal around.
 Unlike most retirement plans, the Armed Forces offer a pension, with benefits, that starts the day you retire, no matter how old you are.
 That means you could start collecting a regular retirement pension as early as 37 years old.
 What's more, that pension check will grow with a cost of living adjustment each year.